 Testing and evaluation of monitoring schema (task 5.4)

 In this task, we are testing and we will validate the indicators (attributes) selected at 100 sites across Europe, based on a soil type x land-use matrix for the major climatic zones of Europe.

 We utilised the Environmental Stratification of Europe in Environmental Zones by Metzger et al. (2005) and Jongman et al. (2006) as the basis for climatic zone selection.
-From this map the following 6 climate zones have been identified for the testing and validation phase: Atlantic North, Atlantic Central, Continental, Alpine, Mediterranean and Pannonian.
+From this map, the following 6 climate zones have been identified for the testing and validation phase: Atlantic North, Atlantic Central, Continental, Alpine south, Mediterranean north and Pannonian.
 All of these climate zones have LANDMARK partners situated within them, to support and host the sampling team.